v1

 Example build deployment

-This is an example of a release flow that deploys the latest builds for the branches master and test-branch from a build service to two deployment services.
+This is an example of a release flow that deploys the latest build of the branch main from a build service to a deployment service and a job.
 This is executed in a parallel workflow, so both deployments roll out at the same time.

 An example of a release flow in the Northflank application to deploy builds